zeladada/mips-interpreter/README.md

 A MIPS32 Assembly Interpreter written in Javascript for the browser.
 It allows for inspection of registers and memory, step by step code execution, and fast debugging with breakpoints.

-The interpreter follows MIPS specifications such as delay slots and register syntactic sugar.
+The interpreter follows MIPS specifications such as a delay slot and register syntactic sugar.

 ## Supported Instructions